-- All students who were in grades 5-7 during the 2017-18 school year will move to Harriet Tubman Middle School - Kindergartners who live in the Sabin boundary change area will enroll at Martin Luther King Jr., unless they have siblings who are remaining at Sabin or receive an approved transfer to another school - The Chinese Dual Language Immersion program will add grade 5.
+- Current grades 5-7 students will enroll at Harriet Tubman Middle School - Kindergartners who live in the boundary areas shifting from Sabin Elementary School will be assigned to Martin Luther King Jr. Elementary School, but can apply for an automatic transfer if they have siblings still enrolled at Sabin - The Chinese Dual Language Immersion program will add grade 5.
 Beginning in 2019 this program will add grade 6 at Harriet Tubman Middle School